George Sherwood (Province of Canada politician)

-George Sherwood (May 29, 1811 – ??) was a judge, lawyer and political figure in Canada West.
+George Sherwood (May 29, 1811 – after 1880) was a judge, lawyer and political figure in Canada West.

 Family and early life

 Sherwood was born in Augusta Township in 1811, the son of Levius Peters Sherwood and Charlotte Sherwood, daughter of Ephraim Jones.
 He was of United Empire Loyalist stock on both sides of his family.
 His older brother, Henry Sherwood, later became Joint Premier of the Province of Canada.

 George Sherwood studied law and was called to the bar in 1833, as a barrister at law.
 The same year he married Marianne Keegan, originally from Nova Scotia.
 He set up practice in Prescott, originally in partnership with his brother Henry.